 I was recently presenting logo concepts to a lovely new client, as they are an established company we’ve explored two main avenues of either refreshing the brand or developing a new concept altogether.
-I don’t want to go into details just yet but while presenting one of the new logos, the concept or rationale wasn’t overtly obvious and a member of the team suggested that it was maybe too abstract and wasn’t clear enough.
+I don’t want to go into details just yet but while presenting one of the new logos, the concept or logo design rationale wasn’t overtly obvious and a member of the team suggested that it was maybe too abstract and wasn’t clear enough.
 This got me thinking…

 Does a logo concept or rationale need to be overtly obvious?